 Beginning of the 17th century, Europeans founded trading branches in Hội An.
 In 1613, the English East India Company got there, the Dutch Vereenigde Oostindische Compagnie in 1636, and the French Compagnie des Indes Orientales in 1644.
 Since their commercial success was not as expected, they soon withdrew.

-As the Manchurian Qing overthrew the Ming dynasty in Beijing in 1644, countless Chinese migrated to also to Hội An.
+As the Manchurian Qing overthrew the Ming dynasty in Beijing in 1644, also countless Chinese migrated to Hội An.

 Therefore, also the railway was built past Hội An in 1930.